Ryandong621/MCR-Data-Extractor/README.md

 Processing a large number of PDF files may take a considerable amount of time.

 # Contribution
 Contributions to this project are welcome!
-If you have any suggestions for improvement or find bugs, please submit an Issue or Pull Request.

 Author: Ryandong621
 Date: February 5, 2026